 You won’t get anywhere in your final year of university without planning ahead.
 With a wealth of essay deadlines, exams to revise for and jobs to apply to, being prepared is the key to success.
 Find out every deadline and exam you have and make a plan of action for when you will be working on various assignments and revising for specific exams.
 Make sure you leave enough time in your schedule to fit in job applications as and when you see a suitable one crop up.
 Being prepared will mean you don’t have too much on at once and don’t risk becoming overwhelmed.

 Your final year of university should be the one where you aim to fit in as many marks as possible, but that doesn’t mean it should be all work and no play.
 Taking time away from your studies is essential if you’re hoping to do well, as after a while you may become blinkered to mistakes you’ve been making.
-Ensuring you have time away will keep you sane, as well as meaning you get to spend time with your university friends, who may well be living the other side of the country in a few short months.
+Ensuring you have time away to enjoy student living will keep you sane, as well as meaning you get to spend time with your university friends, who may well be living the other side of the country in a few short months.
 Laugh, listen to music or have a night out dancing with friends.
 Chances are, you’ll feel more willing to work if you cut yourself some slack every now and again.

 How have you been juggling your final year stresses?
 Let us know in the comments section.